lightningdevkit/lightningdevkit.org/docs/probing.md

 ```

 #### Setting Up Our Probing Logic
-For this example, we'll build a simple prober that fetches a random node from our ```NetworkGraph``` and attempts to send that node a random payment - up to 500,000,000 milli-satoshis.
+For this example, we'll build a simple prober that fetches a random node from our ```NetworkGraph``` and attempts to send that node a random payment.
 We'll start by creating a function that fetches a random node from our ```NetworkGraph```.
 If we cannot find a node, the function will return, and we will not probe any nodes.
 If we're able to identify a node to probe, then we'll select a random payment amount of up to 500,000,000 milli-satoshis.
 As a reminder, 1 satoshi = 1,000 milli-satoshis.
-Finally, we'll get the public key for the node we selected and call ```send_probe```, which is defined below.
+Finally, we'll get the public key for the node we selected and call ```send_probe```, which is defined later in this documentation.

 ```rust
 fn send_rand_probe(